altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 }
 {
 *Kent stuck out his hand*
-~Keeping the lift doors from closing~
+~The lift doors bounced back, once... twice...~
-~Kent had the Chemist over one shoulder~
-~The hospital bed would not fit in the elevator~ ~Felix had said some 'not-words' to the dingy looking security guard~ 'K::So he just uses words, why was he relying on his phone earlier?'
+~Kent had the Chemist over one shoulder, the hospital bed would not fit in the elevator~ ~Felix had said some 'not-words' to the dingy looking security guard~ 'K::So he just uses words, why was he relying on his phone earlier?'
-*Felix entered and pressed some numbers on a keypad* ~They made their descent~
+*Felix entered and pressed some numbers on a keypad* ~Kent relaxed his hand and the doors finally closed~ ~They made their descent~
 'K::Okay Kent, they think you are in the know.
 Just keep calm - and bluff your ass off.'
+*He shifted the chemist*
+~The chemist was short, but he ate well~
 *The lift opened*
 ~A hallway of dark wood, leading to a door with an alcove on the right~ *Felix lead the way*